 The fee for this program covers only the internship program. *Not included in this fee: Housing, meals, international airfare, airport transfers, health and/or travelers insurance, Nicaraguan tourist visa ($10 USD) issued upon arrival, incidentals etc.

-*Please note: This internship opportunity will not be offered from mid- May to mid-August as this is when our International Veterinary Medicine (IVM) Program will be scheduled.
+*Please note: We accept interns year round however, this internship opportunity will not be offered from mid- May to mid-August as this is when our International Veterinary Medicine (IVM) Program is scheduled.